How to Have Fun With a Household Budget

 Now, I want to stress that budgeting and your finances should never be taken lightly.
 They are very important in your life.
 I'm just saying that it doesn't have to be so stressful that you lose your hair or throw up.
 You can just take the stress off of budgeting.

 List out everything you absolutely have to pay for each month in order to survive.
 That includes rent/mortgage, car payment, insurance, credit card bills, cable, internet, phone, gas, and food just to name a few.
 Yes, I know that a few of these might not be survival items unless your work depends on them.
-Many of us in today's world have to have internet and the phone.
+Many of us in today's world have to have the internet and a phone.
 If you can eliminate any and find alternatives, look into it.

 Here is where the fun can really be.
 Again, don't stress out.
 I know that is easier said than done because I've been there.
 But when you make it a game, you can actually find pleasure in it.